emjjkk/livewall/README.md

 Webpage wallpapers intentionally don't receive pointer input, so clicking the desktop doesn't accidentally interact with the wallpaper.

-### Wallpaper resources

-* [earth-is-beautiful.vercel.app](https://earth-is-beautiful.vercel.app/) — Random Wikimedia Commons locations as live wallpapers.

-Have a good one?
-Open a PR and add it.

 ## Widgets

 A widget is a URL rendered as an interactive `<iframe>` above the wallpaper.